l47y/COVID19-Spain/README.md

 ## Credits
 Credits go to the contributors of the repository https://github.com/datadista/datasets for making the data available.

-## Run Shiny app
+## Usage

+Click https://l47y.shinyapps.io/covid19-spain/ to open the app.

-To run the app, execute:
+To run the app locally, execute:

 ```r
 shiny::runGitHub("COVID19-Spain", "l47y")